Father | James Redman |

 Baptism | 14 April 1777 | She was baptized on 14 April 1777 in Thurleigh, Bedfordshire, England.1 |

 Marriage | Capt.
-Morris and she were married, date unknown.
+Charles Morris and she were married, date unknown.
 Currey mentions this marriage, and says they lived on Staten Island and had a daughter Louisa.
 Morris was a sea captain and died at sea.3 | |

 Marriage | William George and she were married, date unknown3 | |

 In household | 1810 | She appeared in the household of William George in the census 1810 in Cortlandt Town, Westchester County, New York.
-William is listed as William George 1 male 45 and over |
+William is listed as |

-Census | 1820 | She appeared in the household of William George in the census 1820 in Scarsdale, Westchester County, New York.
-William is listed as William George 1 male under 10 [Samuel] 1 male 45+ [born at least by 1775, or earlier] 1 female 10-16 [Frances.
-Louisa married] 1 female 26-45 [Keren about 43] 1 person in Agriculture Is this the same William George?
-The ages all fit.
-Louisa is not in the household. |
+Census | 1820 | She appeared in the household of William George in the census 1820 in Cortlandt Town, Westchester County, New York.
+William is listed as |

 Church Affiliation | 1832 | As of 1832, Keran-Happuch was affiliated with Methodist Episcopal Church East Circuit, in New York.
 Listed as "George Keren H" in "A General Alphabetical Register of the Members of the Methodist Episcopal Church, New York East Circuit.
 1832.
 Samuel Merwin, Presiding Elder" Handwritten.
 The five churches of the Methodist Episcopal Church East Circuit were Forsyth Street, Seventh Street, Allen Street, Willett Street, and Second Street Methodist Episcopal Churches.4 |